Bjeaurn/presentations/src/2020/how-we-automated-our-angular-updates/how-we-automated-our-angular-updates.md

 😁 Keeps us happy!<!-- .element: class="fragment" -->

 Note: We use the Angular CLI for most of our upgrades pre-work anyway, automatic migrations and packages get ready.
 Then we gotta test if everything still works as expected, are there any compilation errors etcetera.
+But it still cost time and effort to keep track and do it every sprint.

 ----